 "Real" fabrics, on the other hand, are woven from natural materials (cotton/wool/silk spun into thread, for example), and this yarn is neither solid nor texture-less: there is a great deal of entrapped air, and the thread is "fuzzy", not smooth.

-In recent years, improved manufacturing technology has enabled the creation of synthetic yarns with these same characteristics; they can be hollow (with multiple chambers), fuzzy, crinkled, etc. This has allowed the weaving of fabrics that have a combination of desirable features: quick drying, abrasion resistant, wrinkle resistant, able to wick moisture efficiently, and having a good "feel".
+In recent years, improved manufacturing technology has enabled the creation of synthetic yarns with these same characteristics; they can be hollow (with multiple chambers), fuzzy, crinkled, etc. This has allowed the weaving of fabrics that have a combination of desirable features: quick drying, abrasion resistant, wrinkle resistant, able to wick moisture efficiently, and having a pleasant "feel".